txpipe-shop/partnerchain-reference-implementation/docs/tutorial/use_case_application.md

 |---------------------------------------------------------|-----------------------------------------------------|---------------------------------------------|
 | [Partnerchain integration](partnerchain_integration.md) | [Operating instructions](operating_instructions.md) | [Node customization](node_customization.md) |

+Here, we only give some broad hints on how we handled the integration of an app, since this is the part that will depend the most on what is your particular use case.

 From a [recent
 survey](https://docs.google.com/document/d/1M6W_bv6s3-Q4HAr4zZCMtfjCjoutFDDXdZSeqiDeEAY/edit?tab=t.0#heading=h.fsivic5l6yjb),
 we concluded that implementing a game would be the most convenient example.
 Hence we chose **Asteria**, which showcases the capabilities of the eUTxO model, particularly its concurrency benefits.
+To test our application, please copy the `game` directory from our repo and integrate it as indicated below.

 Those not familiar with the mechanics of the game can check the [game README](../../game/README.md#game-usage).